cloud66/help-old/_posts/getting-started/docker-getting-started.md

 <h3>Advanced Features</h3>
 <p>All of the information that defines how services are built is accessible from the <em>services.yml</em> file.</p>

 <p>There is an advanced mode that allows you to edit this configuration directly.
 This is useful for <a href="http://help.cloud66.com/building-your-stack/docker-service-configuration">accessing advanced features</a>.
-E.g. configuring <a href="http://help.cloud66.com/building-your-stack/multi-tenancy-for-stacks">multi-tenancy stacks</a>.</p>
+For example configuring <a href="http://help.cloud66.com/building-your-stack/multi-tenancy-for-stacks">multi-tenancy stacks</a>.</p>

 <p class="u-textRight">
     <a href="docker-getting-started-deployment">